blockworks-foundation/lite-rpc/docs/rpcv2.md

 Sources:
 For consensus domain:
+Get data at process

-geyser plugin subscribe full block with Tx.
-The plugin must be changed to get *processed* status block notification or subscribe to Tx at process.
+geyser plugin subscribe to Tx at process.

 For history:
+Get data at confirm and finalized.

 Get the data from the storage and confirm cache.